shrivatsahosabettu/mainframeadventures/README.md

 ## MVS 3.8j TOOLBOX

-Useful JCLs for MVS 3.8j
+Useful (at least to me) JCLs for MVS 3.8j

 ---

-More to come... *soon*

 Many thanks to the folks at [https://groups.io/g/H390-MVS](https://groups.io/g/H390-MVS) that helped me to finish READSEQ for MVS 3.8